anemia004/IMG-Resizer/README.md

    * Pixels (px), or
    * Centimeters (cm).
-4. OR set a target file size for compression.
+4. or Set a target file size for compression.
 5. Preview the processed image.
 6. Tap **Download** to store the resized image on your device.